-If you’d like to be notified when my book Lichen Scerosus: Body, Mind & Spirit Practices to Heal the Stress of LS launches, sign up for my monthly newsletter below.
+If you’d like to find out more about vulvovaginal care, lichen sclerosus and menopause, order my newest award-winning book Lichen Scerosus: Body, Mind & Spirit Practices to Heal the Stress of LS.

 **This blog is meant to inform, not diagnose or treat specific health conditions.
 It is not a substitute for professional medical advice, diagnosis and treatment.
 Always consult your doctor or health care practitioner.

 2 thoughts on “Vaginal atrophy or lichen sclerosus?”